 Surgical treatment for Parkinson’s disease

 There are some surgical options for patients with Parkinson’s disease, the most common of which is known as Deep Brain Stimulation (DBS).
-This form of surgery is sometimes used to help reduce the severity of muscle rigidity and slowness of movements.
-DBS involves placing a wire into the brain connected to a pacemaker-type device implanted just below the skin in the chest.
+This form of surgery involves placing a wire into the brain connected to a pacemaker-type device implanted just below the skin in the chest.
+DBS may help to reduce the severity of muscle rigidity, tremors, and slowness of movements.
+It can also help stabilize medication fluctuations.
+As with any surgery, DBS does involve risks, including the risk of infection.

-- Physical therapy is often recommended and almost always beneficial.
+- Physical therapy is often recommended by doctors and almost always beneficial.

-- Group wellness programs and other support groups for patients with Parkinson’s disease unite you with other people facing the same challenges.
+- Avoid isolation.
+Reach out to family and friends.
+Join a support group for patients with Parkinson’s disease that can unite you with other people facing the same challenges.
 This can greatly help with feelings of isolation and depression that affect many Parkinson’s patients.

-- Exercise can also ease symptoms.
+- Exercise can also greatly ease symptoms, as well as reduce stress and boost your mood.
 Research shows that patients with Parkinson’s disease who exercise regularly do better than those who don’t.
 Any type of physical activity that raises your heart rate can be beneficial.

 Exercise tips for people with Parkinson’s disease